The Kashmir Conflict-

 closer.’[15]
 The Foreign Minister of Pakistan submitted before the Security

-Council on 8th February 1950: ‘The whole of the defence of that area ..is based
+Council on 8th February 1950: ‘The whole of the defense of that area ..is based

 upon the fact that this line would not be threatened from the flank.
 If Kashmir